Skip to content

 Account Authorization

-2. Username: The username for accessing OpenSearch.
+2. Username: The username used to access OpenSearch.

 Resource Authorization